kanies89/Kodilla---Module_18.3_Task_1/README.md

 # Tensorflow-picture-classification

-Python / Jupyter notebook libraries: pandas / numpy / seaborn / scikit-learn / tensorflow
+Python / Jupyter notebook
+libraries: pandas / numpy / seaborn / scikit-learn / tensorflow / albumentations

 Applying TensorFlow on Fashion-Mnist dataset to make a simple classification neural network.
 Using only Dense and Flatten layers.
 Checking if there is a limit of how much progress I can get using those layers.